carlosshi1/CMPLXSY-ALT-CA/readme.md

 Shades of blue and red paints the jail cell bars.
 Red reminds me of blood and blue represents the ice cold.
 The artwork exudes a feeling of darkness and hopelessness.

 The ruleset used here is [1,0,1,1,0,0,1,1] or Rule 179.

+# References
+- [p5.js](https://p5js.org/) - a library that helps draw code
+- [Nature of Code by Daniel Shiffman](https://natureofcode.com/book/chapter-7-cellular-automata/) - a great website that teaches you about the wonders of cellular automata